 Where is PetPlate made?

-PetPlate products are made in upstate New York in a facility that is set up to USDA standards.
-The facility uses the same protocols as Whole Foods, all of their fresh dog food meets AAFCO standards, and you don’t have to worry about the cleanliness of the facility where PetPlate is manufactured.
+PetPlate products are made in upstate New York at a facility that is set up to USDA standards.
+The facility uses the same protocols as Whole Foods.
+All of their fresh dog food meets AAFCO standards.

 Who owns PetPlate?

 Founder Renaldo Webb, who took his product and idea before the Shark Tank panel, still owns PetPlate.
-Webb founded the company in 2016, and the company became nationally recognized in 2017.
-With the amount of support from pet owners across the nation, he has seen great success since the official launch of the company even though his product was not offered a deal on Shark Tank.
+Webb founded PetPlate in 2016 and by 2017 the company was nationally recognized.
+Thanks to the support of so many pet owners across the nation, Webb has enjoyed great success even though his product was not offered a deal on Shark Tank.